aptible/support/source/quickstart/scala/play.md

----
-title: Scala Play
-subtitle: Deploy your Play app on Aptible in about 5 minutes
----

 This guide will show you how to set up a Scala app using the Play framework and PostgreSQL.

 This guide assumes you have: